dirkfabisch/mediator/_posts/2016-06-09-the-dmv-should-not-be-this-hard-to-deal-with-in-2016.md

 ---
-id: 402
+title:
-title: 'The DMV should not be this hard to deal with in 2016'
+ 'The DMV should not be this hard to deal with in 2016'
 date: '2016-06-09T15:09:14-07:00'
 author: Sargonas
 layout: post